An official website of the United States government

 The person must have received notice from DOL-VETS or OSC that the complaint was investigated and not resolved; and

-The person must request that OSC consider the complaint for possible legal representation before the MSPB.
+The person must request that DOL-VETS refer his or her USERRA complaint to OSC for consideration of legal representation before the MSPB.

 If these conditions are met, an OSC attorney will review the complaint file.
 If OSC believes that the individual is entitled to relief under USERRA, OSC may attempt a settlement between the claimant and the employer or may initiate an action with the Merit Systems Protection Board.
 If, after reviewing the case file, OSC decides not to pursue further action, the individual still has the right to file an appeal with the MSPB.